jp-jaiprakash/ai-enabled-marketplace/README.md

 		return ... // Use the StoreTools to create a ToolCallbackProvider }
 ```
+   - Run the Junit Test [McpServerApplicationTests](mcp_server/src/test/java/com/zenika/mcp_server/McpServerApplicationTests.java) `contextLoads` and check if the test is passing.

-4. Back on the Agent project,Update the [AgentConfiguration](handson/src/main/java/com/zenika/handson/configuration/AgentConfiguration.java) to inject the `ToolCallbackProvider toolCallbackProvider` into the `sellerAgentChatClient` bean.
+5. Back on the Agent project,Update the [AgentConfiguration](handson/src/main/java/com/zenika/handson/configuration/AgentConfiguration.java) to inject the `ToolCallbackProvider toolCallbackProvider` into the `sellerAgentChatClient` bean.
    - Go into the application.properties file and set the following properties:
      - `spring.ai.mcp.client.sse.connections.account-mcp-server.url` Set the URL to the MCP server following the configuration in the [application.properties](mcp_server/src/main/resources/application.properties) file
      - `spring.ai.mcp.client.type` Set the type value following the configuration in the [application.properties](mcp_server/src/main/resources/application.properties) file
      - `spring.ai.mcp.server.stdio.port` Set the port to the MCP server following the configuration in the [application.properties](mcp_server/src/main/resources/application.properties) file

-5. Run the MPC server using the command `mvn spring-boot:run` from the `mcp_server` folder.
+6. Run the MPC server using the command `mvn spring-boot:run` from the `mcp_server` folder.
    - If you are using the online IDE, you can run the MCP server by clicking on the "Run" button in the IDE.
    - If you are running it locally, make sure to run it in a separate terminal window.
    -
-6. Back on the Agent project, Using the UI or a curl command, ask to your agent to list the products available in the marketplace.
+7. Back on the Agent project, Using the UI or a curl command, ask to your agent to list the products available in the marketplace.
     - What is the response?
 Is it what you expected?
       If you are not using the UI you can use the following curl command:
    - ```bash